West Virginia Payroll Tax Registration

 2. Register for a Withholding Tax Account

-Log into your WV One Stop account to electronically register your business for personal income tax withholding.
+Log in to your WV One Stop account to electronically register your business for personal income tax withholding.
 Note: Online registration for withholding tax and Unemployment Compensation for West Virginia is typically done at the same time.

 3. Register for a MyTaxes Account